 Choosing A Current Sensing Resistor

-When choosing a current sensing resistor it is important to consider:
+When choosing current sense resistors, it is important to consider:

 - Power rating.